Bioconductor/BuildABiocWorkshop/README.md

 This year, package authors will be primarily responsible for:

 1. Creating a landing site of their choosing for their workshops (a website).
 This website should be listed in the `DESCRIPTION` file as the `URL`.
-2. Creating a docker image that will contain workshop materials and the installed packages necessary to run those materials.
+2. Creating a docker account and image that will contain workshop materials and the installed packages necessary to run those materials.
 The name of the resulting docker image, including "tag" if desired, should be listed in a non-standard tag, `DockerImage:` in the `DESCRIPTION` file.

 Both of those tasks can be accomplished using the Github actions included in this template package.
+The vignette accompanying this package describes how to accomplish both of these tasks.

 ## Details